woodmurderedhat/420360/games/generative-art/implementation-status.md

 ## Pending Implementation

 The following art styles are defined in `artStyles` but not yet implemented:

-1. **Glitch Mosaic**
-   - Digital glitch effects and mosaic patterns
-   - Defined in state.js with opacity control

 2. **Pixel Sort**
    - Pixel sorting algorithms for interesting visual effects